Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

     - The parameter : 'EnableInternetSecurity' is changing.
     The type of the parameter is changing from 'System.Management.Automation.SwitchParameter' to 'EnableInternetSecurityFlag'.

+### `New-AzVirtualNetworkSubnetConfig`

+- Parameter breaking-change will happen to all parameter sets
+  - `-InputObject`
+    - Update Property Name
+  - `-ResourceId`
+    - Update Property Name

 ### `New-AzVirtualRouter`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'New-AzRouteServer' is replacing this cmdlet.

+### `Remove-AzApplicationGatewayBackendHttpSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - Remove-AzApplicationGatewayBackendHttpSettings alias will be removed in an upcoming breaking change release

 ### `Remove-AzExpressRouteCircuitAuthorization`